 The parents write and lead the ceremony themselves at home or in a venue such as a hired function room in a hotel.
 As the procedure has no legal status, parents are free to style the ceremony in any way that they please.
 This is the least formal and, in some opinions, the most personal style of naming ceremony.

-Ceremonies organised by a private company
+Ceremonies organised by a private party

 There are many private companies which offer a number of naming ceremony packages that vary in cost depending on the level of individuality required.
 The company writes and styles the ceremony and a trained individual acts as the celebrant and conducts the ceremony.
 The company will present the parents with a certificate as a keepsake of the day.